anuchandy/eh-rss-investigation/eh-rss-repro/README.md

-### Prerequisite:
+## Prerequisite:

 You'll need [docker-desktop](https://www.docker.com/products/docker-desktop) to run the java projects under `eh-rss-repro` in containers.

-### Project Structure:
+## Project Structure:

-Under `eh-rss-repro`, there are two projects, each exercising the event hub receive API;
+Under `eh-rss-repro`, there are two java-projects, each exercising the event hub receive API;
-The project `standalone-event-hub-receiver` uses the latest EH SDK.
+The java-project `standalone-event-hub-receiver` uses the latest EH SDK.
-The project `standalone-event-hub-receiver-old` uses the old (Track1) EH SDK.
+The java-project `standalone-event-hub-receiver-old` uses the old (Track1) EH SDK.

+In addition to these two java-projects, there is a directory `alpine-mimalloc`, We'll come back to `alpine-mimalloc` after exploring the java-projects first.

 ```
 eh-rss-repro